Eva2749/abc-student-repo/projects/Project_B/webbook-extension/README.md

 Webbook, as the name implies, turns your web page into a book.
 Your web page would become older and older as you visit it more and more.
 It will be crumpled, has a yellowish tinge, grow some bookworms, or blur some letters after browsing.
 The payback is that you can add a bookmark to the web page.
 Be aware when you browsing, think twice before you open a new tab, and treat your web pages carefully!

+See visual descriptions below!

+The website will get older as you visit it for many times.
 ![old1](old1.png)
 ![old2](old2.png)
 ![old3](old3.png)
 ![old4](old4.png)

+You could also add a bookmark!
 ![bookmark](bookmark.gif)